clewisdavis/clewisdavis.github.io/notes-openai.md

 #### Write clear instructions

 The models cannot read your mind.
 If the output are too long, ask for brief replies.
 If outputs are too simple, ask for expert level writing.
-If you dislike theformat, demonstrate the format you like to see.
+If you dislike the format, demonstrate the format you like to see.
 The less teh model has to guess at what you want, the more likely you will get it.

 Tactics: